Skip to content

 Town centre master plans

 Master plans and regeneration frameworks provide detailed planning guidance for the main towns in County Durham.
 They help to set down in more detail how our towns can develop in the future, ensuring that buildings and spaces are of the right type and are in the right place.
-They should complement existing council guidance and documents, and should be taken into account as material planning considerations when applications are being considered.
+They should complement our existing guidance and documents, and should be taken into account as material planning considerations when applications are being considered.

 Developer contributions